Canonba: Growth and heyday

 By the very early 1850s, squatters were taking up runs in the district officially.
 A prominent early settler was John Brown, who had a landholding called 'Canonba' on Duck Creek.
 A hotel and store were built on part of Brown's land and, in September 1853, the government reserved a piece of nearby Crown Land as the site of a village.
 This circumstance could have led to a settlement partially on the government village reserve—on the north-east side of Duck Creek—and partially on Brown's land, on the south-west, or left, bank.
-The privately-owned section was sometimes referred to as 'Brownstown'.
+The privately owned section was sometimes referred to as 'Brownstown'.
 However, a bridge crossing Duck Creek and connecting the two parts of the village site was not completed until 1874 and, probably for that reason, the village seems to have developed mainly on the south-west side of the creek.

 Canonba's position between the Macquarie and Bogan Rivers, its water, and its good soil were advantages of its location.
 In 1858, a post office was opened there, with a police station following in 1864.
 The village was proclaimed in 1866 and a town plan published in the same year, making it one of the earliest official settlements of the region.
 During the next 15 years, the village grew to be the main settlement in the region west of Dubbo.
 It was the site of cattle and sheep sales, the point from which the mail service for Bourke started, and a stopping place on the Cobb & Co.'s stage coach route from Dubbo to Bourke.

+The town was badly affected by a flood in July 1867.
+Brown erected the first levies in the area to protect his properties in the town, but two hotels, Canonba and Isaac's hotels, were flooded.

 In 1870, Canonba was described as "rather a nice town, being built principally of brick, and is in the heart of one of the finest squatting districts in the colony."
 By 1870, the village had a court of petty sessions, three public houses with a fourth on the way, some stores, and the usual trades of a rural settlement—saddle and harness makers, blacksmiths, tailors, bootmakers, wheelwrights—orchards and a vineyard; John Brown had built himself a double storey house of brick, overlooking what was by then being called a town, and a public schoolhouse awaiting a teacher.
 A school opened—unofficially—in 1871 but closed in 1872, being without an officially appointed teacher.
 A new schoolhouse was built by the government and opened in 1878.
 By 1874, probably on the right bank of Duck Creek, there were two acres of vegetable gardens operated by ethnic-Chinese market gardeners.

 In 1881, the population reached what was probably its peak of 472.